csc-training/summerschool/gpu-hip/docs/02-streams.md

 * Streams provide a mechanism to evaluate tasks on the GPU concurrently and asynchronously with the host
   * Asynchronous functions requiring a stream argument are required
   * Kernels are always asynchronous with the host
-  * Default stream is by `0` (no stream creation required)
+  * Default stream is denoted by `0` (no stream creation required)
 * Events provide a mechanism to signal when operations have occurred in a stream
-  * Good for inter-stream sychronization and timing events
+  * Good for inter-stream synchronization and timing events
 * Many host/device synchronizations functions for different purposes
   * The device function `__syncthreads()` is only for in-kernel synchronization between threads in a same block (does not synch threads across blocks)